-They are a Tai ethnic group and most of them live in Yunnan province, China.
-In China they are called the Huayao Tai (Chinese for ‘Colorful Waist Tai’).
-This name comes from the colorful cloth belts worn by the women.
-In a 1990 official Chinese government survey 55000 Huayao Tai were reported living in Yunnan.
+They are a Tai ethnic group, and most of them live in Yunnan province, China.
+In China, they are called the Huayao Tai (Chinese for ‘Colorful Waist Tai’).
+This name comes from the colourful cloth belts worn by the women.
+In a 1990 official Chinese government survey, 55000 Huayao Tai were reported living in Yunnan.
 The Huayao Tai practice a mixture of Theravada Buddhism and animism.

 There is a small community Center in the Nanthitham Church in Ban Nam Bor Khaw.
-I was told that there are plans to build a traditional Tai Ya House.
-The Tai Ya really work hard on keeping their traditions alive.
-These pictures were taken in Ban Nam Bor Khaw.
+They told me that there are plans to build a traditional Tai Ya House.
+The Tai Ya work hard on keeping their traditions alive.
+I took these pictures in Ban Nam Bor Khaw.
 You can visit this Tai Ya community on one of our customised Chiang Rai tours.